AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing.md

 $$
 Pr(d_1 = v_1, d_2 = v_2 | c = c_x)= Pr(d_1 = v_1 | c = c_x) \cdot Pr(d_2 = v_2 | c = c_x)
 $$
-It consider the contibrution of all the attributes together (unlike DT which considers one attribute at a time).
+It considers the contribution of all the attributes together (unlike DT which considers one attribute at a time).
 We _assume_ that each attribute is __independent__ from each other (i.e. height and weight are not independent, but color of hair and weight is).

 Here's an example.